Zed-devp/Check_for_BST/README.md

 # Check_for_BST

 Given a binary tree, return true if it is BST, else false.
-For example, the following tree is not BST, because 11 is in left subtree of 10.
-The task is to complete the function isBST() which takes one argument, root of Binary Tree.

-        10
-     /     \
-   7       39
-     \
-      11

 Input:
 The input contains T, denoting number of testcases.